 The Russian version of Project1917 commenced in November 2016 in Moscow and will run until January 2018.
 With the support of Pushkin House, an English-language Facebook page and website www.project1917.com was launched in February 2017, with a party at Pushkin House.

-Throughout 2017, Pushkin House will be holding a series of events in connection with Project1917: lectures, film screenings, exhibitions and performances: programme to be announced.
+Throughout 2017, Pushkin House is holding a series of events in connection with Project1917: lectures, film screenings, exhibitions and performances.

 Pushkin House Director Clem Cecil says: “we are delighted to be partnering up on this important project.
 We fully support the values and aims of Project1917 – to make the primary sources of 100 years ago available, without editorial intervention or spin.
 Zygar has assembled a fantastic group of young historians and researchers in Russia.
 It cannot be overstated how important the events of 100 years ago were: the lead up to the revolution, and the revolution itself, profoundly affected the course of world history.
 This is a playful, yet serious way to become immersed in those events.”